shaunc44/health-tracker/README.md

 ###INSTALLATION
 -----------------------------------------------------------------
-Open index.html in your favorite web browser, such as Chrome or Firefox, or visit the live [Calorie Tracker].
+Open index.html in your favorite web browser, such as Chrome or Firefox, or visit the live [Calorie Tracker.]
 (https://shaunc44.github.io/health-tracker/) Cheers and Happy Eating!